Antoine-62/Advanced-Internet-Applications-laboratory-jQuery/README.md

 # Advanced Internet Applications – laboratory - jQuery

-Description : The aim of the exercice was to learn some functionalities of jQuery, such as using various selector, using json data, using promise..., by doing some exercices.
+Description : The aim of this labotory was to learn some functionalities of jQuery, such as using various selector, using json data, using promise..., by doing some exercices.
 Important : In every code, there are comments which describe the functionalities.

 ## Selectors